• Skip to primary navigation

 MSPI is your baby’s temporary inability to properly digest dairy (from cow’s milk) and soy proteins that are found in breast milk or formula.
 It is different from being lactose intolerant, which means that the body cannot break down the lactose (a sugar) found in cow’s milk.

-Lactose intolerance is permanent, while MSPI is a temporary issue.
+Lactose intolerance is permanent, while MSPI is a temporary issue that your baby will likely outgrow.

 What completely, 100% sucks about MSPI is that it’s difficult to diagnose.
-Getting your baby’s stool tested is the most common way to identify MSPI, but blood in stool could mean sensitivities to other foods as well.
+Getting your baby’s stool tested is the most common way to identify MSPI, but blood in stool could mean other food sensitivities.
+A milk/soy protein allergy is however by far the most common food sensitivity.

 Related: Causes Of Blood In Breastfed Baby Stool

-If your believe that your baby has MSPI, you should rule out a breast milk oversupply first.
+If you believe that your baby has MSPI, you should rule out a breast milk oversupply first.

 The symptoms of breast milk oversupply are very similar to those of MSPI: